tablelandnetwork/docs/docs/validator/README.md

 Tableland has two separate networks:

 - `mainnet`: this network syncs mainnet EVM chains (e.g., Ethereum mainnet, Arbitrum mainnet, etc.).
-- `testnet`: this network is syncing testnet EVM chains (e.g., Ethereum Sepolia, Arbitrum Goerli, etc.).
+- `testnet`: this network is syncing testnet EVM chains (e.g., Ethereum Sepolia, Arbitrum Sepolia, etc.).

 This guide will focus on running the validator in the `mainnet` network.